iamuttamchaturvedi9/Devops-pipeline/DEPLOYMENT_GUIDE.md

 # Deployment Guide - Azure App Service

-This guide walks you through deploying your Shopping API to Azure App Service using GitHub Actions.
+This guide walks you through deploying your Shopping API to Azure App Service using **Azure DevOps Pipelines**.

 ## Prerequisites

 - Azure account with an active subscription
+- Azure DevOps organization and project
+- Code stored in Azure Repos (Azure DevOps Git)
 - Azure CLI installed (optional, but recommended)
-- GitHub repository with your code

 ## Step-by-Step Instructions